Tile Numbers of Knot Corner Mosaics: Links With Small Corner Tile Numbers

+\begin{theorem} If $L$ has no unlinked, unknotted components and $t_C(L) < 12$, then exactly one holds: \begin{itemize} \item $t_C(L) = 6$ and $L$ is the Hopf link $P(1,1)$, \item $t_C(L) = 8$ and $L$ is the trefoil knot $3_1$ or Solomon's knot $P(1,1,1,1)$, \item $t_C(L) = 10$ and $L$ is the connect sum of two Hopf links $P(1,1) \# P(1,1)$, the cinquefoil knot $5_1$, or the star of David link $P(1,1,1,1,1,1)$, \item $t_C(L) = 11$ and $L$ is the figure-eight knot $4_1$ or the three-twist knot $5_2$. \end{itemize} Table \ref{tbl:examples} shows explicit examples of mosaics representing the tile number for each of these links. \end{theorem}

-It is obvious that $t_C(L)$ cannot be 1, 2, or 3.
-We can therefore be sure that for $t_C(L) \leq 7$, all mosaics in $\mathscr M_L^C$ are corner-connected, for otherwise we could split the mosaic into two corner-connected components, each representing unknot-free links.
-A computer search for corner-connected polynominoes with 4 or 5 tiles in compliance with Lemma \ref{lmm:submosaics} revealed that no such polyominoes exist.
-Therefore, this argument can be extended to say that if $t_C(L) \leq 11$, all mosaics in $\mathscr M_L^C$ are corner-connected.
-(Indeed, this is false for $t_C(L) = 12$, consider $L$ two unlinked Hopf links.)
+\begin{proof} It is easy to see that $t_C(L)$ cannot be 1, 2, or 3.
+We can therefore be sure that for $t_C(L) \leq 7$, all mosaics in $\mathscr M_C^L$ are corner-connected, for otherwise we could split the mosaic into two corner-connected components, each representing links with no unlinked, unknotted components.
+Running the algorithm of Lemma \ref{lmm:algorithm} revealed that there are no corner-connected polynominoes with 4 or 5 tiles in compliance with Lemma \ref{lmm:submosaics}.
+Therefore, this argument can be extended to say that if $t_C(L) < 12$, all mosaics in $\mathscr M_C^L$ are corner-connected.
+(The argument can be pushed no further, as the conclusion is false for $t_C(L) = 12$: consider $L$ two unlinked Hopf links.)

-A computer search for corner-connected polynominoes with 6, 7, and 8 tiles in compliance with Lemma \ref{lmm:submosaics} found that there are 7.
-They are depicted in Figure \ref{fig:polyominolist}.
-We want to know which of them represent the nonempty tiles of a mosaic in $\mathscr M_C^L$.
+The algorithm of Lemma \ref{lmm:algorithm} found that the corner-connected polynominoes with 6, 7, 8, 9, 10, or 11 tiles in compliance with Lemma \ref{lmm:submosaics} are exactly the 35 depicted in Table \ref{tbl:polyominolist}.
+We want to know which of them are polyominoifications of mosaics in $\mathscr M_C^L$.

+The rest of the proof will combinatorially attack each polyomino in Table \ref{tbl:polyominolist} by using casework to fill in tiles until either a contradiction is reached or a mosaic in $\mathscr M_C^L$ has been constructed whose polyominoificiation is the polyomino.
+We explain how to carry out the computation but omit many details.
+Applying Figure \ref{fig:middleist5} to the entries of Table \ref{tbl:polyominolist} repeatedly yields Table \ref{tbl:polyominolistcorners}.

-Call $T_9$ and $T_{10}$ the crossing tiles.
-For $P_1$, once the appropriate tiles are put in the corners (see Figure \ref{fig:p1p4}), the remaining two tiles must be crossing tiles.
-Therefore, $L$ is the Hopf link, as in Figure \ref{fig:hts}.
-Thus we can assume for the rest that $L$ is not the Hopf link, since they use more than 6 nonempty tiles, and hence they have at least 3 crossing tiles.
+If $L$ has crossing number 3 or less, then it is either the Hopf link (crossing number 2) or the trefoil knot (crossing number 3).
+Entry 1a has only 2 tiles that were not filled in by Figure \ref{fig:middleist5}, so they must both be crossing tiles.
+Therefore, $L$ is the Hopf link depicted in Table \ref{tbl:examples}.
+Since every other polyomino in Table \ref{tbl:polyominolist} contains more than 6 nonempty tiles, we can assume for the rest of the proof that $L$ is not the Hopf link, and hence that any mosaic for $L$ must contain at least 3 crossing tiles.

-It is easy to show that $P_2$, $P_3$, $P_5$, $P_6$, and $P_7$ don't work.
-Put the appropriate tiles in the corners, then reason about what must go in the other slots and do casework until there is no room left for 3 crossing tiles.